SciKit-Surgery/sustainable-pkg-stats/README.rst

    2.   `project_name` will appear in the README.md as the human-readable name of the project.

-   3.   `html/dashboard.html` will take `project_name` as the main title, Astropy Community Dashboard, and also use `project_slug` for a description below the logo, as shown here:
+   3.   `html/dashboard.html` will take `project_name` as the main title, Community Dashboard, and also use `project_slug` for a description below the logo, as shown here:

 .. image:: assets/header_cookieninja_template.png
    :width: 400
    :alt: Dashboard header for the given example

-5. To run the pipeline, you first need to install the dependencies using the `requirements.txt` file installed via step 3
+5. To run the pipeline, you first need to install the dependencies using the `requirements.txt` file installed via step 3.
     .. code-block::
-        mkdir env
-        python -m venv env/
-        source env/bin/activate
         pip install -r requirements.txt

 6. To run the analysis scripts, test locally, you need a personal access token for Github API generated from `here <https://github.com/settings/personal-access-tokens/new>`__